ng-dpd/user-component/README.md

-navbar-user-component
+user-component
 =====================

-An AngularJS component for deployd user login/logout/register optimized for Bootstrap 3 navbar.
+An AngularJS component for deployd user login/logout/register optimized for Bootstrap 3.